nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.2.4 View all students in a tutorial group: `viewStudent`
 Change view to Students of target Tutorial Group.

-Format: `viewStudent TG_INDEX`
+Format: `viewStudent INDEX`
-- `TG_INDEX` refers to the index number shown in the Tutorial Group view.
+- `INDEX` refers to the index number shown in the Tutorial Group view.
-- `TG_INDEX` must be a positive integer starting from 1.
+- `INDEX` must be a positive integer starting from 1.

 > Note: You should perform this command in the TUTORIAL GROUP view.

 Example: `viewStudent 1`
-- Views all students of tutorial group at _index 1_ of Tutorial Group List.
+- Views all Students of Tutorial Group at _index 1_ on Tutorial Group List.

 Expected Outcome:
 ![ViewStudentCommand](images/ViewStudentCommand.png)